Overview & Motivation

 Pick the package surface that matches your application:

-kaalandkaal-sequel - plain Ruby + Active Record SQL:
+- plain Ruby + memory, Redis, Sequel SQL, or Active Record SQL:

 kaal-rails - Hanami: